Join the Largest Ostomy Community

-Adhesive and Leaking
+Troubleshooting Adhesive and Leaking Issues with Colostomy Bag

 Hello again.
-I'm still fairly new with an colostomy and always have questions.
+I'm still fairly new with a colostomy and always have questions.
 I'm using Adapt barrier rings for my Hollister bag but it still leaks under the ring.
 I've tried the thicker one and also the slim, and even the paste.
 Is there a better barrier ring?
-Besides it still leaking under the barrier, I'm having a hard time getting the “glued” adhesive off my skin.
+Besides it still leaking under the barrier, I'm having a hard time getting the "glued" adhesive off my skin.
 Other than the adhesive remover wipes and scraping it off with my nails, what else can I try to remove it?

 Thank you all for your suggestions.
 I'm going to try different brands and see what happens.
 It's so nice to hear from everyone on this site.